 As your New Orleans real estate agent, we will discuss everything so you don’t get yourself in a pickle.

 What?!
 You *now* decide you don’t want to sell this house and you’re under contract already?!

 Welp.
 You don’t have a lot of options.

 If you’re still in the inspection period, you can refuse to do any repairs or price drops that the buyer asks for.
 But, if they chose to move forward with buying the home, you then have to officially cancel the contract.

-If you cancel, the buyers immediately get their deposit back – no matter what.
-However, the buyers can now sue YOU for 10% of the sales price or for specific performance.
-Meaning the buyer can try to force you to sell the house to them.
+If you cancel, the potential buyers immediately get their deposit back – no matter what.
+However, the buyers can now sue YOU for 10% of the sales price or try to force you to sell the house to them.

 Work with a professional, full-time New Orleans real estate agent to guide you through this wild ride.